-A trustee of an inter vivos express trust (which usually means that evidence for the creation of the trust exists in written or oral form) may be appointed:
+A Trustee of an inter vivos express trust (which usually means that evidence for the creation of the trust exists in written or oral form) may be appointed:

-- 1. by the settlor; - 2. pursuant to an express power contained in the trust deed; - 3. by the courts in certain instances; and - 4. under the provisions of the various Trustee Acts of the States and Territories.
+- 1. by the settlor; - 2. pursuant to an express power contained in the Deed of Trust; - 3. by the courts in certain instances; and - 4. under the provisions of the various Trustee Acts of the States and Territories.

-The Trustee of a Macquarie Group Services Discretionary Trust holds the legal title to the Trust Fund, and gains its powers from the Deed of Trust, legislation and from the common law.
+The Trustee holds the legal title to the Trust Fund, and gains its powers from the Deed of Trust, legislation and from the common law.

-The Trustee may be one or more individuals or a company (typically a \$2.00 corporate Trustee wherein the spouses or one of the spouses of a particular family unit are directors and shareholders).
+The Trustee may be one or more individuals or a company (typically a \$2.00 corporate Trustee wherein the spouses or one of the spouses are directors and shareholders).

-Trustees owe a fiduciary duty to the Beneficiaries of the Trust, and also have various other duties, including the duty to: preserve the Trust Fund; keep and to render to the Beneficiaries full and candid accounts; act personally; acquaint and be familiar with the Deed of Trust; exercise reasonable care; act impartially between the Beneficiaries, subject to the terms of the Deed of Trust; act gratuitously and not to profit from the Trust; and the duty not to deal with the Trust Fund for their own benefit or otherwise to profit by the Trust.
+Trustees owe a fiduciary duty to the Beneficiaries of the Trust, and also have various other duties, including the duty to: preserve the Trust Fund; keep and to render to the Beneficiaries full and candid accounts; act personally; acquaint and be familiar with the Deed of Trust; exercise reasonable care; act impartially between the Beneficiaries, subject to the terms of the Deed of Trust; act gratuitously and not to profit from the trust; and the duty not to deal with the Trust Fund for their own benefit or otherwise to profit by the Trust.

 While remedies are available for breach of duty, Beneficiaries generally do not have the power to compel the Trustee to exercise a discretion.
 The duties of a Trustee are many, and they may be held personally liable for debts incurred in their capacity as a Trustee.
-Nevertheless, the Trustee has the right of indemnity out of Trust assets for such liability, although it should be understood that it may sometimes occur that Trust assets are less than those liabilities.
+Nevertheless, the Trustee has the right of indemnity out of trust assets for such liability, although it should be understood that it may sometimes occur that trust assets are less than those liabilities.

-A person or company may disclaim the Trust if they do not wish to act as Trustee.
+A person or company may disclaim the trust if they do not wish to act as Trustee.
 However, to be effective, they must disclaim it in writing to the Settlor as soon as possible.
 A trusteeship may only be disclaimed before acceptance, and a Trustee may only retire after acceptance if:

-1. they're authorised by the trust deed to do so;
+- 1. they're authorised by the Deed of Trust to do so; - 2. a new Trustee is appointed in their stead;

-- 2. a new Trustee is appointed in their stead; - 3. if the conditions prescribed by a provision in a Trustee Act of a State or Territory are satisfied; or - 4. if it's permitted by a court.
+- 3. if the conditions prescribed by a provision in a Trustee Act of a State or Territory are satisfied; or - 4. if it's permitted by a court.